junyper/react-range-input/CONTRIBUTING.md

 ### Build

-Please do not include the output of `scripts/build` in your commits, we only do this when we release.
+Please do not include the output of `npm run build` in your commits, we only do this when we release.
 (Also, you probably don't need to build anyway unless you are fixing something around our global build.)